 How long will it be before Dr. STONE Season 2 has all the shiny monkeys scrambling to find the remote so they can watch the latest episodes streaming on their favorite non-stone box (lightning not optional)?

-The Dr. STONE Season 2 anime has been confirmed to be coming up in early 2021!
+Thankfully, Weekly Shonen Jump confirmed that the Dr. STONE Season 2 anime is coming out on January 14, 2021, the winter 2021 anime season!
 The second season is officially known as Dr. STONE: Stone Wars.